2023/24 Admissions

 ✔ China Joint Entrance Examination

-For Mainland students, only those taking Gaokao will be considered and they should apply through Tsinghua University.
+For Mainland students taking Gaokao, they should apply through Tsinghua University.
 For details, please refer to http://www.join-tsinghua.edu.cn.

 Language Requirements